cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 ### Plain JavaScript

-If you want to use **Plain JavaScript** the widget's directory structure will look as follows:
+If you use **Plain JavaScript** the widget directory structure looks like this:
 ```
 /widgets
    /my-widget